 One of the smallest and most densely populated islands in the world, Malta is comprised of 122 square miles of land 50 miles south of Italy in the Mediterranean Sea.
 As a Southern European Island country, the land has historically been of great strategic importance for the naval bases of various nations over the centuries.

 Located in the western area of North Africa, Mauritania comprises 397,000 square miles of land bordered by the Atlantic Ocean.

 Mauritius is an island nation in the Indian Ocean 1,200 miles off the southeast coast of Africa.
 The land includes the island of Rodrigues and some disputed outer islands, mainly Agalega and St. Brandon.

 Bordered by the United States, the Pacific Ocean, and the Gulf of Mexico, the county of Mexico is comprised of 760,000 square miles divided into 31 states and one Federal District, making it the fifth largest country in the Americas by total area.

-The 13,000 square miles of Moldova are landlocked by Romania and the Ukraine.
-This Eastern European country declared independence in 1991 after the break down of the Soviet Union
+The 13,000 square miles of Moldova are landlocked by Romania and Ukraine.
+This Eastern European country declared independence in 1991 after the break down of the Soviet Union.